The ergonomic handle of this brush makes it more comfortable to use and move around the face.

 Suitable for removing blackheads and minimizing pores.
 Comes with convenient carrying case.

 Some buyers say this inexpensive product is on the flimsy side.

 Users like the price and deep-cleaning effects, and you can use the cleanser of your choice.

-Users with acne and problem skin report good results with this brush, as it allows treatment cleaners to penetrate the skin more deeply.
+Comes with three heads for versatile facial treatment.
+Users with acne and problem skin report good results, as it allows treatment cleaners to penetrate the skin more deeply.

 What if there was a way to not only remove pore-clogging facial oil and makeup, but to really give your skin a deep-down cleaning that helped exfoliate dead cells and left your complexion soft, glowing, and primed to soak up your favorite moisturizer or serum?
 Well, there is such a device: a facial cleansing brush.

 These beauty tools make quick work of the normally mundane task of washing your face, ramping it up to an optimal level of clean.
 You’ll see the benefits: fewer breakouts, softer skin, smaller pores, and an all-over healthy glow.